readium/architecture/streamer/parser/a11y-metadata-parsing.md

 ### EPUB 3.X

 The array is created from the `meta` elements whose `property` attribute has the value `schema:accessMode`.
-Their value is pushed to the array.
+Their value (i.e. child textual content) is pushed to the array.

 ## AccessModeSufficient

-`accessModeSufficient` is a key whose value is an array of arrays and strings.
+`accessModeSufficient` is a key whose value is an array of arrays of strings.

 The known values are the same as `accessMode`.